Dirk1980ac/simple-ci/README.md

 This is a small CI sytem for git repos.

+**Credentials are no longer being read from the repository.
+Please update your projects and environment accodringly!**

 ## Details

 This CI consists of a git 'post-receive' hook, a worker script and a